 If you encounter an error or broken feature on your site, there are are few important things to try to fix it.
 We've listed the most common fixes below.
 You may not need to try all of them.
-It is best to start at the top and re-test your site after each one.
+It is best to start at the top of the list.

 1. Check for theme/plugin updates